mivinci/libx/README.md

 int tunfd = tun_open("/dev/net/tun");
 ```

 then use the following APIs to read/write from/to the TUN device.
-Note that like the `recv` and `send` system calls, it is not guaranteed that they read/write exactly the same size as you expect.
+Note that like `recv` and `send` system calls, it is not guaranteed that they read/write exactly the same size as you expect.

 ```c
 ssize_t tun_read(int, char*, size_t);